 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out emergency repair work on a gas main in Cottingham, East Riding of Yorkshire.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Pontefract to replace the ageing metal pipework with new, more durable plastic pipes.

-Scott Kitchingman, Business Operations Lead for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Cottingham.
+Chris Reed, Central Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Pontefract.

 Anyone that smells gas or suspects carbon monoxide should call the National Gas Emergency Service immediately on 0800 111 999.
 This line is in operation 24-hours a day, seven days a week.